We went on a mini trekking tour of Perito Moreno Glacier on our second day in Calafate.

 We were picked up by the tour company at our hotel early in the morning.
 In all of our travels, this was the first tour we’d been on where we were loaded into a large coach bus.

 After a short drive, the bus pulled up to the shoreline of a lake that is fed by the glacier and we boarded a boat.
-The number of people on the boat and the boat’s max capacity seemed to be at odds with one another – it felt as though the boat was at 200 percent capacity.
+The number of people on the boat and the boat’s max capacity seemed at odds with one another.
+It felt over capacity.